Read time 5 minutes

 • A trial version is also available that helps to save 25 items per folder

-It is crucial to remove failed Exchange server from Active Directory for advanced cleanup if the organization is not going to use this uninstalled server or failed server forever.
+In the above blog we learned that it is crucial to remove failed Exchange server from Active Directory for advanced cleanup if the organization is not going to use this uninstalled server or failed server forever.
 We have discussed some important native tips to remove failed Exchange Server from AD using the ADSIEdit feature.
-An additional smart and advanced Exchange Recovery tool is also recommended to all Exchange users for quick and efficient Exchange database recovery
+An additional smart and advanced Exchange Recovery tool is also recommended to all Exchange users for quick and efficient Exchange database recovery.
+However, Microsoft allows several manual solutions as you can use ESEUTIL for Exchange Server repair.

 Kernel for Exchange Server